 Hiding One Connect Box & One Connect Cable Out of Sight (up to code)

-One Connect Cable that comes with the TVs mentioned above are not rated for in wall application.
+*One Connect Cable that comes with the TVs mentioned above are not rated for in wall application.
 Therefore, it’s against the code to fish One Connect Cable and hide it inside a bare wall.
 We’ve actually confirmed this with Samsung Canada rep.